 ON24 led the very short list of webcasting platforms under consideration, and several features and functionalities fast-tracked its selection.

-• Flexibility of multiple broadcast options.
-Pre-recording the content and running the webinar live (simu-live) or entirely on demand satisfies the corporate and compliance requirements of certain industries.
+- Flexibility of multiple broadcast options.
+Pre-recording the content and running the business webinars live (simu-live) or entirely on demand satisfies the corporate and compliance requirements of certain industries.
 These options also allow BRW to accommodate the schedules of live speakers and still meet its aggressive schedule of running 300 webinars a year.

 With the ON24 platform, BRW launched a new webinar concept, moving:

-• To an educational webinar with three speakers, all market leaders in their respective fields, addressing topics currently affecting their respective industries.
+- To educational business webinars with three speakers, all market leaders in their respective fields, addressing topics currently affecting their respective industries.

-BRW’s new webinar formula is providing sponsors with improved revenue-generating opportunities while maintaining the objectivity of the webinars topics being presented.
+- BRW’s new webinar formula is providing sponsors with improved revenue-generating opportunities while maintaining the objectivity of the business webinars topics being presented.
 Launched in June 2014, the model is already a huge success.

-• More webinars.
+- More business webinars.
 Using Webcast Elite simu-live capabilities, BRW can circumvent speakers’ holiday schedules by pre-recording their sessions and run an additional 190 webinars throughout the typically slow summer months in Europe.

-• Time and cost savings through video.
-A pharmaceutical manufacturing client of BRW turned a physical guided tour of its manufacturing facilities into a video tour that can be streamed during a simu-live webinar.
-With the use of video, the company did not have to shut down manufacturing operations and deal with stringent clean-room regulations associated with in-person tours.
+- Time and cost savings through video webinar capability.
+A pharmaceutical manufacturing client of BRW turned a physical guided tour of its manufacturing facilities into a video webinar tour that can be streamed during a simu-live webinar.
+With the use of a video webinar, the company did not have to shut down manufacturing operations and deal with stringent clean-room regulations associated with in-person tours.